-- 3. I have a qualification in podiatric therapeutics, have completed web-based case studies, and have a signed supervisory agreement but have not started a period of supervised practice what do I need to do? - You must meet all of the requirements for Pathway B of the new ESM registration standard, including applying to commence supervised practice and submitting the following documents: - evidence of approved qualification in podiatric therapeutics (must be current i.e. not more than seven years old) - evidence of successful completion of web-based case studies (must be current i.e. completed not more than three years before applying to commence supervised practice), and - signed supervisory agreement (dated and signed before 1 August 2018).
+- 3. I have a qualification in podiatric therapeutics, have completed web-based case studies, and have a signed supervisory agreement but had not started a period of supervised practice before 1 August 2018- what do I need to do? - You must meet all of the requirements for Pathway B of the Registration standard: Endorsement for scheduled medicines, including applying to commence supervised practice and submitting the following documents:

-- The Board will accept evidence of completion of 'web-based case studies' under the new Pathway B as long as the web-based case studies are current i.e. completed not more than three years before applying to commence supervised practice. - The Board will accept a 'signed supervisory agreement' under the new Pathway B for 12 months after the commencement date of the new ESM registration standard - You must not start a period of supervised practice until advised in writing that the Board is satisfied the prerequisites for supervised practice have been met. - 4.
-I have a qualification in podiatric therapeutics and have completed web-based case studies but do not have a signed supervisory agreement and have not started a period of supervised practice what do I need to do? - You must meet all of the requirements for Pathway B of the new ESM registration standard, including applying to commence supervised practice and submitting the following documents: - evidence of approved qualification in podiatric therapeutics (must be current i.e. not more than seven years old) - evidence of successful completion of web-based case studies (must be current i.e. completed not more than three years before applying to commence supervised practice), and signed mentor agreement. - The Board will accept evidence of completion of 'web-based case studies' under the new Pathway B as long as the web-based case studies are current i.e. completed not more than three years before applying to commence supervised practice. - You must not start a period of supervised practice until advised in writing that the Board is satisfied the prerequisites for supervised practice have been met.
+- evidence of approved qualification in podiatric therapeutics (or equivalent) (must be current i.e. not more than seven years old) - evidence of successful completion of web-based case studies (must be current i.e. completed not more than three years before applying to commence supervised practice), and - signed supervisory agreement (dated and signed before 1 August 2018). - The Board will accept evidence of completion of 'web-based case studies' under Pathway B as long as the web-based case studies are current i.e. completed not more than three years before applying to commence supervised practice. - The Board will accept a 'signed supervisory agreement' under Pathway B for 12 months after the commencement date of the new ESM registration standard - You must not start a period of supervised practice until advised in writing that the Board is satisfied the prerequisites for supervised practice have been met. - 4.
+I have a qualification in podiatric therapeutics and have completed web-based case studies but do not have a signed supervisory agreement and had not started a period of supervised practice before 1 August 2018 what do I need to do? - You must meet all of the requirements for Pathway B of the Registration standard: Endorsement for scheduled medicines, including applying to commence supervised practice and submitting the following documents: - evidence of approved qualification in podiatric therapeutics (or equivalent) (must be current i.e. not more than seven years old) - evidence of successful completion of web-based case studies (must be current i.e. completed not more than three years before applying to commence supervised practice), and - signed mentor agreement. - The Board will accept evidence of completion of 'web-based case studies' under Pathway B as long as the web-based case studies are current i.e. completed not more than three years before applying to commence supervised practice. - You must not start a period of supervised practice until advised in writing that the Board is satisfied the prerequisites for supervised practice have been met.